valentino-ivanovski/react-todolist/README.md

 # react-todolist
-A simple to-do list app in React.
+A simple to-do list app in React :)